-Beginner Surfboard Buyers Guide
+Best Beginner Surfboard Buyers Guide

 How do I Choose My First Surfboard?
 What surfboard should I get?

-Are you tempted to buy a top surfboard brand, expensive, cool, short, pointy nose fiberglass surfboard when you learn to surf?
+So, are you tempted to buy a top surfboard brand, expensive, cool, short, pointy nose fiberglass surfboard when you learn to surf?
 You know, like the Pros Ride in Surf Contests?
 Don’t do it, this is the last thing a beginner needs.
 So, check out our beginner surfboard buyers guide.
 It will explain, “What do I need to know when buying a surfboard?”

-The volume of a surfboard determines how well it is going to float.
+Another fact, the volume of a surfboard determines how well it is going to float.
 As a beginner, you need to make sure your surfboard has plenty of floatation volume.
 The greater the volume, the easier it is for you to stand and catch the waves.
 Volume is usually measured in liters and as a beginner, you need to ensure your surfboard is at least as high as in the chart below relative to your body weight.
 Such a board will help you surf in any kind of water including catching unbroken green waves and white water surfing.